 High Speed Topic: What is meant by a 50 ohm impedance?

-In our past videos, we have discussed characteristic impedance related to the layer stack-up of the PCB.
+In our past webinars, we have discussed characteristic impedance related to the layer stack-up of the PCB.
 However, we have yet to address the notion of impedance itself.
 Impedance has always been part of the signal traces on a PCB but not necessarily a concern.
 With high-speed designs becoming more prevalent and significantly faster-rising edge times now being common on all digital components (even the classic 7400 logic gate series), the understanding of impedance is becoming a critical concern.
 Many of the intermittent failures that one may experience can be traced back to impedance issues.

 In this deep dive, the focus will be on the fundamentals of impedance: